aKhfagy/Algorithm-Design-And-Analysis-Project/running_time/README.md

 NumOfNodes,NumOfEdges,MaxFlow,EllapsedTime

-where the ellapsed time is calculated in milliseconds
+The ellapsed time is calculated in milliseconds.

+All the numbers are separated by a single space.